aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 - Re-training and validation: $15,000
 - **Total: $253,000**

 A data quality check would have caught this on day 1.
-Great Expectations or similar tools cost effectively nothing.
+Great Expectations or similar tools cost virtually nothing in comparion.

 ## 4.6 Data Quality Debt: Compound Interest on Bad Decisions